CollinMolenaar/shoppingchart/README.md

 The UI is optional.
 Payments in this application are based on invoices.
 Invoices are out of scope :-)

 # run the following commands to run the store succesfully
-php artisan migrate
+- php artisan migrate.
-php artisan db:seed --class=ProductSeeder
+- php artisan db:seed --class=ProductSeeder